 In his doctoral dissertation, de’ Medici recounts the development of the U.N.
 Security Council from its inception at Dumbarton Oaks to its present form.
 The Security Council, he argues, presently exercises executive, legislative and judicial functions.
 Moreover, in its role as guarantor of international peace and security, it is unbound by law (i.e., legibus solutus).
 In short, when taken as a whole, the Security Council resembles a Hobbesian Leviathan.
-In light of this depiction, de’ Medici moves to consider an ontological question: what is the Security Council?
-After rejecting extant taxonomical models, he contends that the Security Council should be re-conceptualized as a sui generis entity (separate from the United Nations, albeit emanating from its Charter) holding sovereign powers over matters of international peace and security. de’ Medici, in advancing this argument, advocates for a reconceptualization of the concept of sovereignty from territorial to areal.
+In light of this depiction, de’ Medici moves to consider an ontological question: what, then, is the Security Council?
+After rejecting extant taxonomical models, he contends that the Security Council should be re-conceptualized as a sui generis entity (separate from the United Nations, albeit emanating from its Charter) holding sovereign powers over matters of international peace and security. de’ Medici, in advancing this argument, advocates for a reconceptualization of the concept of sovereignty from territorial to area-specific.
 The implications of his findings are profound.
-He demonstrates that international law, contrary to the dominant view on the subject, is no longer based on the principle of States’ consent.
+He demonstrates that international law, contrary to the dominant view on the subject, is no longer based on the principle of State consent.

-de’ Medici has also worked as a legal intern at the United Nations Counter-Terrorism Committee Executive Directorate (CTED) where he participated in the review of States’ legislation to ensure compliance with Security Council Resolutions 1373 (2001), 1624 (2005), and 2178 (2014).
-In addition, de’ Medici drafted a chapter of a toolkit for judges examining the application of international human rights law to the adjudication of terrorism-related cases.
+de’ Medici has previously worked as a legal affairs intern at the United Nations Counter-Terrorism Committee Executive Directorate where he reviewed UN Member States’ laws and regulations for compliance with relevant Security Council resolutions.
+During this time, he had the opportunity to write a chapter of a toolkit for judges examining the application of international human rights law to the adjudication of terrorism-related cases.
 The toolkit was subsequently published by the United Nations and the Global Center on Cooperative Security.

 JSD, UC Berkeley (August, 2018)